petersulyok/smfc/ARCHITECTURE.md

 not per-device — and why the SMI tool is invoked only once even when monitoring multiple GPUs.

+This also shapes error accounting (§7.1.4): a failed or truncated SMI call raises from the SMI path on the first index and off the empty/partial cache for every further index, so one bad call costs exactly one tolerance unit per GPU.
+The counters of all GPUs in a section therefore advance in lockstep — `error_tolerance=3` means 3 consecutive *polls*, not 3 SMI calls per GPU.

 ### 14.3 First-poll behavior

 `last_time = monotonic() - (polling + 1)` in the base controller